Trinitary algebras: Formal definition and basic properties of trinitary algebras

-However, the set of all points of $M$ that are involved in the sequence $\nu(0)$ for any such construction of a trinitary subalgebra is the same for all its constructions; this set is called the {\em support} of the subalgebra.
+However, the set of all points in $M$ involved in the sequence $\nu(0)$ for any such construction of a trinitary subalgebra is the same for all its constructions; this set is called the {\em support} of the subalgebra.
 Clearly, the support of a trinitary algebra of codimension $2k$ consists of at most $3k$ points.

-\begin{proposition} Suppose that a subalgebra ${\mathcal F} \subset C^\infty(M, {\mathbb R})$ of class $\overline{TD}_k(M)$ has the above construction, and its support consists of the points $A_1, \dots, A_r$, where each point $A_i$ participates in the sequence $\nu(0)$ with some multiplicity $m_i$, \ $m_1 + \dots + m_r =3k$.
-Then, the subalgebra ${\mathcal F}$ contains
+\begin{proposition} Suppose that a subalgebra ${\mathcal F}_0 \subset C^\infty(M, {\mathbb R})$ of class $\overline{TD}_k(M)$ has the above construction, and its support consists of the points $a_1, \dots, a_r$, where each point $a_i$ participates in the sequence $\nu(0)$ with some multiplicity $m_i$, \ $m_1 + \dots + m_r =3k$.
+Then, the subalgebra ${\mathcal F}_0$ contains

 a$)$ all constant functions,